MarkMcCulloh/vscode-projen/README.md

   - Generate new project
   - Generate new project from external type
 - Task List
-  - Run tasks with a click
+  - Run tasks in list with a click
-  - List steps
+  - List steps and subtasks (and their steps too)
 - Dependency List
   - List packages with types and pinned versions
 - Managed Files (Currently incomplete to avoid checking too many files)